irfanbroo/Unit_covertor/README.md

 # Unit Converter

 This project is a simple and efficient unit converter application for Android.
-It allows users to convert various units of measurement, such as length, weight, temperature, and more, with ease.
+It allows users to convert length in metre to inches.

 ## Features
 - Conversion of various units including length, weight, temperature, volume, and more